-- Tuned Global no longer needs to speculate on network and compute requirements to achieve massive uploads.
-They can test configurations and make code changes to meet their customers' demanding service levels.
+- Tuned Global were able to reduce the time needed to on-board new clients from 3-6 months to a couple of weeks.
+Moving from on-premises to AWS meant they no longer needed to speculate on network and compute requirements to achieve massive uploads and could just test configurations and make code changes to meet their customers' demanding service levels.

 - With the confidence and scalable framework to expand into new markets, Tuned Global signed a partnership with LINE MUSIC, a music streaming service integrated into Japan’s instant messaging service LINE, to deliver millions of songs to its 220 million global monthly users.

 - Tuned Global significantly reduced costs as a result of implementing DevOps principles, the uplift work and move to AWS.
 The automated build pipelines and ability to create new environments, able to be shut down on demand, has reduced the cost of development and testing by up to 70%.

 - 6 Weeks Initial Migration Timeline and Budget Met

 - 220m New Global Users Supported

 - Up To 70% Reduction in Cost of Development and Testing

 "This partnership with base2Services and using AWS gives us the framework to deal with these mobile and music addicted markets.
 We feel we can continue to expand our business and we have great confidence in the team."Con Raso, Tuned Global Managing Director